sghiaseddin/crawlers-traffic-analysis-aws-pipeline/readme.md

 ---
 ## Changelog

+### v0.4.0
+- Idea: Implement a Docker container in ECS to run GoAccess... in AWS Academy Lab we don't have permission to create a cluster
+- Create: Using Docker on my local machine I created a goaccess as binary for ARM
+- Create: lambda function to use goaccess binary as a layer and create a report using .log file
+- Modified: View Report app now have a welcome message and buttons to retrieve our analysis report or GoAccess report

 ### v0.3.1
 - Improved: Report View app to trigger the analysis lambda function if the report .json not available